isomerpages/mccy-iccs/pages/ICCS.md

 layout: post
 description: ""
 ---
 The International Conference on Cohesive Societies (ICCS) is the preeminent event for interfaith and multicultural dialogue.
-First mooted by President of Singapore Halimah Yacob, the Conference was held in Singapore for the first time in 2019, showcasing the tropical island-state’s unique approach to managing communal ties within a diverse population.
+Mooted by President of Singapore Halimah Yacob, the Conference was held in Singapore for the first time in 2019, showcasing the tropical island-state’s unique approach to managing communal ties within a diverse population.
 It is organised by the S. Rajaratnam School of International Studies (RSIS) and supported by the Ministry of Culture, Community and Youth (MCCY).

 ![President on stage](/images/icciccsstage.jpg)